LIS

 A. The provider shall implement policies and procedures for initial contacts and screening, admissions, and referral of individuals to other services and designate staff to perform these activities.

-B. The provider shall maintain written documentation of an individual's initial contact and screening prior to his admission including the:
+B. The provider shall maintain written documentation of each individual's initial contact and screening, including the:

 1. Date of contact;